petercolesdc/cooper/README.md

 ## How

 It all runs on gulp and inputs and outputs are configured via the gulpfile.js.
 As a default, there are templates bundled with the build and a local server setup from flat files.
-This is to test elements, and you wont need it in you builds on on other projects.
+This is to test elements, and you wont need it in your builds on other projects.

 ## Render